-Recap of Huge Gator OV Weekend - ESPN 98.1 FM - 850 AM WRUF
+Recap of Huge Gator Official Visits Weekend - ESPN 98.1 FM - 850 AM WRUF

 Others On Campus

 The number one recruit in the nation and 5 star WDE, Kayvon Thibodeaux was in town.
-Local boy, Trent Whittemore, a 3 star S took his OV over the weekend.
+Local boy, Trent Whittemore, a 3 star S took his official visit over the weekend.
 Teammates, Lloyd Summerall and Keon Zipperer came into town.
-Also taking their OV’s was 4 star DUAL QB Jalon Jones, 4 star CB Tyrique Stevenson, 4 star OLB Mohamoud Diabate, 4 star OG Dontae Lucas, and 3 star OLB Jesiah Pierre.
+Also taking their visits were 4 star DUAL QB Jalon Jones, 4 star CB Tyrique Stevenson, 4 star OLB Mohamoud Diabate, 4 star OG Dontae Lucas, and 3 star OLB Jesiah Pierre.